PX4/PX4-user_guide/en/assembly/quick_start_cuav_v5_nano.md

 ![quickstart](../../assets/flight_controller/cuav_v5_nano/connection/v5_nano_quickstart_06.png)

-> **Note** The power module is not a power source for peripherals connected to the PWM outputs.
->   If you're connecting servos/actuators you will need to separately power them using a BEC.

 ## Telemetry System \(Optional\)

 A telemetry system allows you to communicate with, monitor, and control a vehicle in flight from a ground station \(for example, you can direct the UAV to a particular position, or upload a new mission\).